 Examples 1 and 2 below show situations in which the individuals are considered engaged in a substantial gainful activity.
+Example 3 shows a person who might not be considered engaged in a substantial gainful activity.

 Note: In each example, the person was under age 65 at the end of the year.